RytisMark/odin-recipes/README.md

-A simple project as a part of The Odin Project learning path (webdev) and to also test out my acquired knowledge of HTML so far (pretty much the basics so far really).
-You can check out the website at https://rytismark.github.io/odin-recipes/
+A simple project as a part of The Odin Project learning path (which teaches web development).
+The purpose of this project is test out my acquired knowledge of HTML so far (HTML basics).
+You can check out the live project at https://rytismark.github.io/odin-recipes/